25 Ways to be Healthy in 2019

 Instead of having to buy a bunch of ingredients, measure them out and meal plan in advance, SmoothieBox comes with 20 ready-to-blend frozen smoothie pouches and you can choose from three delicious flavors: creamy cocoa, tangy green, and ginger-y clementine.

 Each smoothie is naturally sweetened with real food like bananas and dates, with less than 20g of sugar and no added sugar or sweeteners–plus 20-28 grams of protein and healthy fats from whole foods and collagen.
-Order your first SmoothieBox here and get $10 off your first box!
+Order your first SmoothieBox here and get $15 off + free shipping on your first box with the code ROOTANDREVEL!

 Another downright delicious option is Daily Harvest–as I mentioned above, their Superfood Smoothies are preservative- and added sugar-free, and super easy–just blend and sip!